provideplatform/nchain/README.md

 - Error responses vary with the nature of the error.

 Explanation of request body:
-- `wallet_id` is the signing identity to use for the request
+- `account_id` is the signing identity to use for the request
 - `method` is the function name from the contract to invoke
 - `params` is an array of values to pass as arguments to the `method`
 - `value` is the amount of token transfer